Michael Cuccione: Death

-As the second season of 2ge+her started taping, Cuccione soon began suffering breathing problems from complications from his earlier cancer treatments and required an oxygen tank on-set.
-His problems increased, and soon he had to miss several tapings of the show and public group appearances.
+As the second season of 2gether started taping, Cuccione soon began suffering breathing problems from complications from his earlier cancer treatments and required an oxygen tank on-set.
+His problems increased, and soon he had to miss several tapings of the show and the public group appearances.
 In December 2000, Cuccione was unable to fight off the effects of a minor car accident and entered the hospital on December 4, 2000, with pneumonia.
-He spent the rest of his stay on a ventilator and celebrated his last Christmas, New Year's, and birthday in the hospital before succumbing to respiratory failure on January 13, 2001, eight days after his 16th birthday.
+He spent the rest of his stay on a ventilator and celebrated his last Christmas, New Year's, and birthday in the hospital before succumbing to respiratory failure, which caused his death on January 13, 2001, eight days after his 16th birthday.

-Funeral

-Thousands packed the church in Vancouver, British Columbia on the Wednesday evening of January 17, 2001, and again on the next morning to mourn.
-All four of Cuccione's 2ge+her band/cast members were in attendance for both services.
+More than 2000 people filled Saint Helen's Catholic church in the Vancouver suburb of Burnaby on the Wednesday evening of January 17, 2001, and again on the next morning.
+All four of Cuccione's 2gether band/cast members were in attendance for both services.
 Also in attendance was David Hasselhoff, who gave the eulogy and dedicated a song at the Wednesday services.
+Canadian Prime Minister Jean Chrétien sent his condolences.
 Both services included a 75-member choir from Cuccione's high school, Notre Dame Regional Secondary School.
 Among the items displayed were pictures of Cuccione being blessed by Pope John Paul II, a giant poster of Cuccione with a teddy bear, and a massive set of wreaths and flowers.
-During the Thursday services, a huge procession of limousines, cars, and firetrucks accompanied Cuccione's casket through the streets of Greater Vancouver.
-He was buried at Ocean View Burial Park in Burnaby, Greater Vancouver Regional District, British Columbia, Canada.
+During the Thursday services, a procession of limousines, cars, and firetrucks accompanied Cuccione's casket through the streets of Metro Vancouver.